Argentina Index

 Guatemala Index

-RDC has now announced suspension of operations in Guatemala (3rd
+RDC announced suspension of operations in Guatemala (3rd

 August 2007) citing the government's failure to honour its contract